Time: 10:30 - 16:30

 What level is the course and do I need any particular skills?

 As with any other craft, basketry demands some manual dexterity.

 It is suitable for beginners as well as those with experience wishing to refresh or expand their skills.

 Beginners will start by learning to make a number of simple baskets using plaiting and twining techniques, with thread-away or trac borders.
 Handles and lids will also be looked at.

-People with experience will be given the chance to refresh their knowledge, work on their own projects and, if wanted, try out more experimental work, maybe using Rush with other materials.
+People with experience will be given the chance to refresh their knowledge, work on their own projects and, if wanted, try out more experimental work, perhaps using Rush with other materials.

-You should be able to follow simple written and verbal instructions to support demonstrations, hand-outs, and health and safety information, and will be invited to take part in group discussion.
+You should be able to follow simple written and verbal instructions to support demonstrations, hand-outs, recieve health and safety information, and will be invited to take part in group discussion.
 You should be able to use numbers and be able to do simple measurements and calculations.

 How will I be taught, and will there be any work outside the class?

-By demonstrations, practical work, hand outs, looking at finished baskets and fellow students' work.
+By demonstrations, practical work, hand outs, looking at sample baskets and fellow students' work.
 Individual and group tuition.
 You will be encouraged to continue at home during the week as it will support your progress.

 Are there any other costs?
 Is there anything I need to bring?

 Access to basic materials and resources are available as part of this course.
 Please bring a book for note-taking.
 If you have one, a camera might be useful for recording progress, samples & other students’ work.

 When I've finished, what course can I do next?